kvz/lanyon/README.md

 Lanyon is a static site generator.
 It is a wrapper around Jekyll, Webpack, BrowserSync, Nodemon, in an attempt to give you the best of all worlds :earth_asia: :earth_americas: :earth_africa: (Instant asset building & refreshing, fast & reliable file watching).
 Spitting in the face of unix philosophy, it tries to do many things, such as spell checking, and setting up a working Ruby environment.
 OTH, One might argue it's applying unix philosophy by making underlying tools do one thing only :thinking:

 Whichever the case, Lanyon is certainly okay with embracing/sacrificing whichever philosophy so long as it amounts to THE highest level of convenience around building static websites.
-Getting started should be as simple as `npm install lanyon` and `lanyon start`.
+Getting started should be as simple as `npm install lanyon --save` and `npm start`.

 ## State